-- "Affiliate" means, with respect to any entity, any other entity that, directly, or indirectly through one or more intermediaries, controls, is controlled by, or is under common control with each other or a third entity.
+"Affiliated" means, with respect to any entity, any other entity that, directly, or indirectly through one or more intermediaries, controls, is controlled by, or is under common control with each other or a third entity.
 "Control" means the possession, directly or indirectly, of the power to direct the management and policies of an entity, whether through the ownership of voting securities, by contract, or otherwise.
-Affiliates may not have shared sales or revenue-sharing arrangements, or common debt and equity financing arrangements. - "Contiguous" means touching along a boundary or a point.
-For example, parcels touching along a boundary are contiguous, as are parcels that meet only at a corner.
-Parcels, however near to each other, that are separated by a third parcel and do not touch along a boundary, or a point are not contiguous.
+Affiliates may not have shared sales or revenue-sharing arrangements, or common debt and equity financing arrangements.

-Projects owned or developed by separate entities (meaning that that they are not affiliates) may be located on contiguous parcels.
-If there is a naturally good location from an interconnection standpoint, one owner should not be allowed to prevent another owner from developing a project in that location.
 Exceptions will be made if it can be demonstrated that two projects on one parcel or two projects on adjacent parcels have separate, nonaffiliated owners.
-While unlikely to be applicable to community solar, family members may be considered affiliated entities for the purposes of considering co-location between projects.
+While unlikely to be applicable to community solar, family members may be considered affiliated entities for the purposes of considering colocation between projects.